diaspora/diaspora_federation/docs/discovery/webfinger.md

 Let's assume we are searching for `alice@example.org`, then we need to make a request to `example.org`.

-The request should first be tried with https, if this doesn't work, the requesting server should fallback to http.

 #### Parameters

 | Name       | Description                                                  |